apache/shardingsphere-elasticjob/docs/content/faq/_index.en.md

 Answer:

 Shard to be adjusted indicates the state when the job has started but has not yet obtained the shard.

+## 11. Why is there a task scheduling delay in the first startup?

+Answer:

+ElasticJob will obtain the local IP when performing task scheduling, and it may be slow to obtain the IP for the first time.
+Try to set -Djava.net.preferIPv4Stack=true.